vitormv/vmello-website/README.md

 2. **`/src/components/`**: Home of all the React components used in the website, useful reusable pieces of code.

 3. **`/src/content/`**: Here likes all the content of the website, as yml files.
 This is useful to keep the content layer separated from the components themselves.
-These files will be read by graphql at build time.

-4. **`/src/pages/`**: This folder is where Next.js expects to find all the website pages.
+4. **`/src/pages/`**: This folder is where Astro expects to find all the actual routes.

-5. **`/src/providers/`**: Here all the static graphql queries used in the website are used.
-This allow for great reuse of common functionality, in case they are needed in more than one place.
-They use React `Hooks` to define the queries.

-6. **`/src/styles/`**: Place for all the global stylesheets used in the website.
+5. **`/src/styles/`**: Place for all the global stylesheets used in the website.

-7. **`/static/`**: Place for all the static assets of the website, like favicons, my pdf resume and so on.
+6. **`/static/`**: Place for all the static assets of the website, like favicons, my pdf resume and so on.

 ## 💫 Deploy